Diary of a Wimpy Kid: The Long Haul (film): Plot

 Seeing Mac Digby in a video game competition, Greg asks Rodrick to record him on the stage behind him, but he accidentally knocks out the power to Mac's screen.
 Susan arrives and accidentally reveals to Mac that Greg is Diaper Hands, humiliating him in the process.
 She opens up saying all she wanted was a nice road trip to bring them closer together, and accuses him of not caring.
-Fed up of her being controlling, he calls her out on her hypocrisy and naiveté.
-Finally feeling defeated, she gives him back his phone.
+Fed up with Susan being so controlling, Greg calls her out on her hypocrisy and naivety, to which Susan relents, and gives Greg his cell phone back.
 Back on the road, the tarp on their motorboat blows open and their belongings fly out.
 The Beardos then show up and begin stealing them as "payback."

 The Heffleys chase after the Beardos, but get stuck in a traffic jam, which they get out of by taking a back road.
 They come across the Beardos' van at another motel, steal their belongings back, and manage to reach Meemaw's birthday celebration with Greg in the boat with it detached to the car.
-After the party, the car breaks down again, though a tow truck driver stops by, but he only speaks Spanish, though Manny is able to communicate due to a CD they heard earlier in the trip.
+After the party, the car is still broken, though a tow truck driver stops by, but he only speaks Spanish, though Manny is able to communicate due to a CD they heard earlier in the trip.
 He guides them to the petting zoo and he retrieves the piglet.
 In Greg's ending monologue, Frank gets time off from work to spend with his family, and Rodrick gets money to repair his van.
 While the trip was far hardly perfect, it was eventful and he's excited for next year.
-Susan steps in to say that they will be flying to their next holiday, wherever they go.
+Susan steps in to say they will be flying.

-In a mid-credits scene, two girls take selfies with Greg, who they recognize as "diaper hands".